christofer-f/Hierarchical-Actor-Critic-HAC-PyTorch/README.md

 This is a modification of the HAC algorithm implementing the go-explore algorithm... sort of... anyway it seems to work really well

+The code is not optimized but works well for toy problems

 ![](https://github.com/christofer-f/Hierarchical-Actor-Critic-HAC-PyTorch/blob/master/Result.png)

+Serie1: Standard exploration
-Serie1: GO-EXPLORE is active  (https://github.com/uber-research/go-explore)
+Serie2: GO-EXPLORE is active  (https://github.com/uber-research/go-explore)
-Serie2: Standard exploration

 # Hierarchical-Actor-Critic-HAC-PyTorch